 Get Down the Funnel

 Say you’ve got buy-in from sales, leadership, and some great SMEs.
 Great start.
-But now it’s time to craft the strategy to keep that culture alive:
+But now it’s time to craft the content marketing strategy to keep that culture alive:

-- Personas.
-If you haven’t yet, harness data to collaborate on accurate buyer personas — with the traits and habits that represent your real customers and your target accounts.
+If you haven’t yet, harness data to collaborate on accurate buyer personas — with the traits and habits that represent your target audience and your target accounts.
 You need to know:

 - Who they are.